jonnor/toothbrush/doc/data_collection.md

     Video.
 One video (URL) per session
     Timeseries.
 One CSV per session
-    Labeling list.
-CSV/JSON with one row per session, URLs to video and timeseries Annotation template
+    Task list.
+CSV/JSON with one row per session.
+URL for video and timeseries Annotation template

 After labeling